gsarapura/craftech-solution/2_docker_deployment/README.md

 IMAGE_TAG_NAME="gsarapura/craftech-2-docker-deployment-backend:latest"
 docker build -t $IMAGE_TAG_NAME -f docker/Dockerfile .
 docker push $IMAGE_TAG_NAME

+# Also the load of the script and docker compose yaml into EC2 instance as the execution of the script in charge of setting up and running docker compose.
 ```
 - In `init_docker_compose.bash`, docker compose is set up and started.
+Using AWS cli to retrieve credentials from Secret Manager as removing the content of .env file when docker compose is started.
 - Getting CORS error in EC2 instance, but working locally.
+This error is caused by missing EC2 host in "CORS_ALLOWED_ORIGINS" list (`backend/core/setting.py`).